 Elastomers are dimensionally stable, but elastically deformable plastics whose glass transition point is below room temperature.
 The plastics can deform under tensile and compressive load, but then return to their original, undeformed shape.
 Elastomers are used as material for tires, rubber bands, sealing rings, etc.

-By applying a mixture of P and bonding resins, the surface is provided with an elastic layer having a thickness of about 25 to 35 μm.
+By applying a mixture of PTFE and bonding resins, the surface is provided with an elastic layer having a thickness of about 25 to 35 μm.
 The compound is firmly adherent to the elastomer and remains elastic.
 The friction coefficient is significantly improved.